 Not to miss!

 What makes Old Montreal so unique?
-The gorgeous architecture from the landmarks that populate this small part of the city.
+The gorgeous architecture and the landmarks that populate this small part of the city.
 Get a glimpse of Montreal’s history by visiting Notre-Dame Basilica, a masterpiece of Gothic Revival & the breathtaking place where Celine Dion got married.
 Make sure to stop by Marché Bonsecours, as this 1847 landmark has all the made-in-Canada crafts that you need.
 Fan of archeology?
 Don’t forget to include the Pointe-à-Callière museum in your itinerary.
 It has an underground circuit that leads through archaeological excavations, including Indigenous settlements.
 There’s also a cute terrace at the top where you can witness amazing views of the Port & St-Lawrence river (open in summertime).
-Finally, if you walk along St-Jacques, many buildings are a sight for sore eyes and you’ll know just by looking at them.
-Make sure to check-out the City Hall which took 4 years to build in 1872 (currently closed to the public but you can see it from outside) as well as Place Jacques-Cartier; this area used to be an outdoor market in the beginning of the century.
+Finally, if you walk along St-Jacques, you will notice many beautiful buildings that are a pleasant sight for sore eyes.
+Make sure to check out the City Hall, built in 1872 after 4 years of construction (currently closed to the public but you can see it from outside) as well as Place Jacques-Cartier; this area used to be an outdoor market in the beginning of the century.

 To shop & witness art